 Examples of each can be found in the Virginia section.
 However, espionage of foreign competitors, bribery, and other examples should be included in the different areas.
 For example, if rats are in the kitchen of a restaurant and the employer doesn’t report it but an employee does, the employer cannot rightfully terminate that employee for this act.
 The same goes for a construction worker who reports unsafe scaffolding in a construction site.

 However, civil action for wrongful termination can only be pursued if there are no other remedies for the allegation readily available in D.C.
 This makes a federal claim the last resort for everyone.
 It can only be pursued when no other claim is given under the DC or federal law.
 The person, or plaintiff, has three years to file the claim in DC, as opposed to two in Virginia.

 Contact Our Firm For More Information

-If you are unsure if you’ve terminated wrongfully, our lawyers can help you determine if it was indeed wrongful termination, and if it was a violation of state or federal laws.
+If you are unsure if you’ve terminated wrongfully, our lawyers can help you determine if it was indeed wrongful termination and if it was a violation of state or federal laws.
 Our informed team will help you with Virginia wrongful termination laws, and aid you in understanding your case.
-Call our office or contact us online for a legal consultation.
+Call our office at 703.828.0900 or contact us online for a legal consultation.